 Remote hiring processes

 Coupled with homeworking, if an organisation is also able to shift some or all of its interview process online, then a remote policy is supported even further.
 This transition may take longer, as completing the hiring processes remotely has not been tried and tested as extensively as home working.
-But it can be done successfully, as explained by my colleagues Tahira Raja and Basil le Roux in the following article - Remote appointments: The changing interview process
+But it can be done successfully, as explained by Basil le Roux in the following article - Remote appointments: The changing interview process

 This does not make the role of an office or face-to-face interactions obsolete, and home working will not be a model that suits every employer or employee.
 People will still benefit from and seek out human interactions, some meetings will always have the best outcome when conducted in person and there are of course roles that cannot be performed to the best ability, if at all, at home.